ChampionDevelopment/ChampionGame1/README.md

 # ChampionGame1
-First game for ChampDev. probably gonna be empty for a while :)
+First game for ChampDev. probably gonna be empty for a while as planning is going on :)